repobee/repobee/docs/plugins.rst

 *********************************************

-RepoBee defines a fairly simple but powerful plugin system that allows programmers to hook into certain execution points.
-To read more about the details of these hooks (and how to write your own plugins), see the :ref:`repobee-plug`.
+RepoBee defines a fairly simple but powerful plugin system that allows programmers to create plugins that hook into certain execution points of specific commands, or define new commands altogether.
+This chapter details general usage of existing plugins, such as installing, uninstalling and activating them.
+To read more about how to create plugins of your own, see :ref:`repobee-plug`.

 .. _list of plugins: